EliasElliotson/EliasElliotson/README.md

 I'm currently learning tons of things, such as physics, networking, the rendering pipeline, data compression, web design, maturity, and more.
 I'm hoping to get better at matrices and vectors.

+I'm currently working for a small incorporation called _Cracklecat Inc_. where I get to work on several sites owned by _Advice On Wealth_, as well as the _Moo To Do_ app by _CATTLEytics_.

 Fun fact: Did you know that clouds typically weigh a million tons?
 Or did you know that a chicken once survived 18 months without a head?

 <!--